 The beach is a part of the Pigeon Point Heritage Park; therefore, expect to pay a daily admission charge of $20TT (about $3 USD) per person.
 The entry fee will give you access to the lifeguard-protected beach with bars, restaurants, bathrooms, and the other amenities.

 Unsurprisingly, many holidaymakers head to Pigeon Point, and for that reason, the beach can get crowded in high season.
 The most famous beach in Tobago is located on the southwestern tip of the island, surrounded by a gorgeous lagoon and bordered by a coral reef.
 With its scenic views and relatively flat turquoise waters, it is easy to see why Pigeon Point is one of the best beaches in Tobago.
 A magical place like this can be easily accessible from the capital of Scarborough, making it an unforgettable day trip for those arriving on a cruise ship.
 Pigeon Point is also situated only a few minutes driving from the airport.

 GOOD TO KNOW:

-It should be noted that Buccoo Reef has suffered a lot of damage from storms and human action.
+It should be noted that Buccoo Reef has suffered a lot of damage from storms and also human action.
 Despite the loss, there is still plenty to see at the Buccoo reef.

 No trip to Tobago would be complete without a visit to the world-famous Nylon Pool.
-A meter-deep offshore sandbar in the middle of the turquoise waters is a natural phenomenon.
+A meter-deep offshore sandbar in the middle of the turquoise waters is undoubtedly a natural phenomenon.
 Jump off the boat in the middle of the Caribbean Sea and swim in a pool with waist-deep waters.
-The Nylon Pool, located south of Buccoo Reef, is one of the most popular attractions in Tobago.
-A natural swimming pool with palm-fringed Pigeon Point in the background is only accessible by boat.
+The Nylon Pool, located south of Buccoo Reef, is surely one of the most popular attractions in Tobago.
+A natural swimming pool with palm-fringed Pigeon Point in the background is, however, only accessible by boat.
 With such jaw-dropping views, you will never want to leave this stunning lagoon!

 The pretty crystal clear lagoon that stuns tourists and locals alike was named by Princess Margaret, who said the water was as clear as her nylon stockings.
 Some believe the waters of the lagoon have rejuvenating powers.
-One thing everyone can agree on is that the Nylon Pool is definitely magical.
+One thing everyone can agree on is that the Nylon Pool is certainly magical.